Mishaal warns of big human crisis in Kashmir

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Mishaal Malik, wife of Jammu and Kashmir Liberation Front (JKLF) leader Yasin Malik detained in India for long, has warned that after nearly two weeks of continuous curfew, the entire Jammu Kashmir state has literally been turned into a jail and on the verge of serious human crisis.
+LAHORE: Mishaal Malik, wife of Jammu and Kashmir Liberation Front (JKLF) leader Yasin Malik detained in India for long, has warned that after nearly two weeks of continuous curfew the entire Jammu Kashmir state has literally been turned into a jail and on the verge of serious human cricis.

-Talking to the media during a visit to the Lahore Press Club on Friday, she said without food, water and medicines, the Kashmir Valley was reliving a tragedy like that of Karbala, terming it a new height of Indian Army atrocities on innocent Kashmiri Muslims over the last 70 years.
+Talking to the media during a visit to Lahore Press Club on Friday, she said without food, water and medicines, the Kashmir Valley was reliving a tragedy like that of Karbala, terming it a new height of Indian army atrocities on innocent Kashmiri Muslims over the last 70 years.

 Mishaal Malik said even the media was completely silenced with the closure of all communication systems like internet, phone services and transport.
 She said the schools, colleges, markets and offices had been closed for the last 13 days, depriving the people of their livelihood.